kuljeet234/Minor-ML-projects/gradient descent/README.md

-# Pandas
+# Gradient Descent
-In this program i have explored the various functionality of pandas and worked on a samll data set which is given in the program files
+In this program i have explained the whole concept about how gradient descent functions and how does the whole algorithm helps reduce the cost function, with the help of some visualization tools